maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 # Example question 2: a proof with interchangable block order

 The following Parson's question is an _if and only if_ proof, containing two blocks in order.

-The input is unchanged from the above example.
-For the question variables use

 ````
 stack_include("contribl://prooflib.mac");